carebitcoin/carebitcoin/doc/README.md

 ### OSX

-Drag CarebitCoin-Qt to your applications folder, and then run CarebitCoin-Qt.
+Open the latest carebitcoin-x.x.x-osx.dmg and drag CarebitCoin-Qt to your applications folder, and then run CarebitCoin-Qt.

 ### Need Help?

 * See the documentation at the [CarebitCoin Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php) or on the [CarebitCoin Forum](http://CarebitCoincoin.com/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php).
-* Join one of our Discord groups [CarebitCoin Discord Groups](https://discord.gg/YcnvMqt).
+* Join our Discord group [CarebitCoin Discord Group](https://discord.gg/BBBms9Z).

 Building
 ---------------------